 - The patient offers input on the phase four studies

-- The patient is aware of how to report unfavourable incidents.
+- The patient is aware of how to report unfavorable incidents.

 - Under FDAMA 114, the patient must offer context for information.

-- The patient offers input on the patient counselling materials, medication guidelines, package inserts, and usage directions.
+- The patient offers input on the patient counseling materials, medication guidelines, package inserts, and usage directions.